YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 #### Notes
 - No arguments should be provided
-- Tests complete sentence creation flow
+- Tests complete string creation flow
 - Reports total number of failures
 - Automatically handles cleanup